 We have covered a wide variety of topics.
 In addition, by completing the activities and networking with your peers, you have gained valuable information that will contribute to your effectiveness as a trainer.
 Topics covered in this training included

-Activity): Take Home Messages
+(Activity): Take Home Messages

-Ask participants to write on a self-adhesive note, one or more take home messages for each of the following topics.
-Ask the participants to place the self-adhesives note on the appropriate flip chart paper.
+Write on a self-adhesive note, one or more take home messages for each of the following topics.